CONNECT THE FUTURE KENTUCKY

 COVID-19 further highlighted the importance of access to high-speed internet for all Americans as it’s critical for distance learning, telehealth, and working from home.
 In fact, a recent study estimates that further expanding broadband access to connect all of Kentucky’s unserved homes and small businesses would generate a potential economic gain of up to $6.28 billion for the Commonwealth.

 Utility poles play a critical role in expanding broadband access to unserved areas.
 Often times, broadband providers will need to attach to multiple utility poles in rural areas just to serve one home.
 This presents a major problem, as many of these old, wooden utility poles need to be upgraded or replaced to handle new broadband attachments.
 Every month of delayed broadband expansion due to this issue costs Kentucky between $9.29 million to $37.15 million in economic growth.

 The Kentucky Public Service Commission (PSC) recently took positive action to help accelerate the process of attaching high-speed broadband lines to utility poles, but Kentucky needs to take additional steps to lessen the burdensome expenses associated with upgrading and replacing outdated poles.

-Universal high-speed broadband access for Kentucky is within reach, and addressing the costs of outdated utility poles will help bring faster access to more people and empower more Kentuckians to take advantage of opportunities available in the 21st-century digital economy.
+Universal high-speed broadband access for Kentucky is within reach, and quickly and effectively implementing the new Rural Infrastructure Improvement Fund will help bring faster access to more people and empower more Kentuckians to take advantage of opportunities available in the 21st-century digital economy.

 OUR COALITION SUPPORTERS